 Find your special women-only tour experiences in bold in the itinerary below.

 Apologies to Bogie, but here begins a beautiful friendship with Casablanca and this amazing country.
-After a morning arrival in Morocco’s economic and cultural center, you’ll be greeted at the airport by your Tour Director.
+Travelers who purchased our air-inclusive program will have a morning arrival in Morocco’s economic and cultural center and will be greeted at the airport by our Tour Director.
 Casablanca’s history—well, it’s complicated.
 Influences range from French to Spanish to Portuguese to Arab to British.
 You’ll catch a few of these influences on a guided tour, starting with a visit to the ornate Hassan II Mosque, which has the tallest minaret in the world.
 You’ll see some of Casablanca’s neighborhoods along the way to the city center.
 Sights include Mohamed V Square, the French-inspired Habous Quarter (also known as the New Medina) and the Notre Dame de Lourdes Cathedral.
 Your day concludes with an orientation meeting and a welcome dinner.Accommodations: Hotel Odyssee Center or similar

 Today we’ll experience another medina, which is a historic part of a city, typically walled and with labyrinthine streets.
 After a sumptuous breakfast, we’ll travel to Marrakesh, home of a UNESCO World Heritage medina.
 Our afternoon tour starts at the 16th-century Saadian Tombs and continues to the Koutoubia Mosque and a masterpiece of Moroccan architecture, Bahia Palace.
 The highlight will be wandering past palm readers, snake charmers, acrobats and musicians to the medina’s main square, the famous Jemaa el-Fna.
-Evening is at leisure.Accommodations: Le Meridien N'Fis Hotel or similar
+Evening is at leisure.Accommodations: The Savoy Le Grand Hotel Marrakech or similar

 Our destination for a full-day excursion is Essaouira, a town on the Atlantic coast with beautifully preserved Moroccan charm.
 Along the way, we’ll stop at the Marjana Cooperative to see how argan oil, highly in demand for cosmetics and cooking, is extracted.
 In Essaouira, we’ll walk along a beautiful fortified wall north of Moulay Hassan Square and on to Skala de la Ville for gorgeous views of bright blue fishing boats in the harbor.
 We’ll have time to explore yet another medina, where artists hone centuries-old crafts and merchants in the many souks (markets) sell spices and jewelry, before returning to Marrakesh for a free evening.Meals: Breakfast